 Your Excess Credit Threshold and Surcharge Rate depend on when you first began your college education.

-Semester You First Entered a College or University after High School Excess Credit Hour Threshold Surcharge Percentage of Tuition Rate Before Fall 2009 Not applicable Not applicable Fall 2009-Summer 2011 120% of program requirements 50% of tuition rate Fall 2011-Summer 2012 115% of program requirements 100% of tuition rate Fall 2012 or Later 110% of program requirements 100% of tuition rate
+Semester You First Entered a College or University after High School Excess Credit Hour Threshold Surcharge for Credits Above Threshold Before Fall 2009 Not applicable Not applicable Fall 2009-Summer 2011 120% of program requirements 50% of tuition rate Fall 2011-Summer 2012 115% of program requirements 100% of tuition rate Fall 2012 or Later 110% of program requirements 100% of tuition rate

 - What are "attempted credit hours"?